Kevinle76/Web_Design/README.md

 ## Problems:

-We'll create a website by using visualizations that were created in your Python-APIs.
+We'll create a website by using visualizations that were created in Python-APIs.

 Create individual pages for each plot and a way to navigate between them.
 These pages will contain the visualizations and des.
 Build a landing page to provide a comparison of all the plots, along with another page to present the data used to build them.